Kelley Menighan Hensley

 Kelley Menighan Hensley (born February 15, 1967, in Glenview, Illinois) is an American actress best known for her role as Emily Stewart on As the World Turns.

 Career

 Hensley appeared on the program from 1992 until the series finale in 2010.
-She earned Daytime Emmy Nominations in 2002 and again in 2008 for Best Supporting Actress.
+She earned Daytime Emmy nominations in 2002 and 2008 for Best Supporting Actress.

 Hensley also made a cross-over to the daytime drama, The Young and the Restless on March 27, 2007, portraying Emily opposite Adrienne Frantz's Amber Moore.

 In 2012, Hensley appeared on the Showtime dark satire series Reality Show.
 She played Katherine Warwick, the matriarch of a family being recorded for a reality TV series without their knowledge or permission.
 From 2013 to 2014, Hensley portrayed Veronica Ashton on the soap opera web series Tainted Dreams.

 Personal life

-She married her co-star Jon Hensley (Holden Snyder) on May 25, 1996.
+A resident of Old Tappan, New Jersey, she married her co-star Jon Hensley (Holden Snyder) on May 25, 1996.
 The couple had three children and divorced in 2015.
 Hensley is a vegetarian.